Hurricane Dorian skirts U.S. coast, soaking the Carolinas

 “We’re giving the water somewhere to go,” Rivers said, sheltering temporarily from the driving rain and gusts of wind under a covered walkway.
 His daughter Caroline, 12, pulled off her rubber boots one at a time, emptying a stream of water from each.
 “I see this as a good life lesson for my kids,” Rivers said.

-Officials said Thursday afternoon that more than 7 inches (18 cm) of rain had fallen in parts of Charleston.
+Officials said on Thursday afternoon that more than 7 inches (18 cm) of rain had fallen in parts of Charleston.

-Dorian’s eye was about 45 miles (75 kilometers) southeast of Myrtle Beach, South Carolina, on Thursday evening, wavering in strength between a Category 2 and 3 on the five-step Saffir-Simpson wind scale.
-It had maximum sustained winds of 105 miles per hour and crawled northeast not much faster than the typical jogger.
+Dorian’s eye was about 30 miles (48 km) south of Cape Fear, North Carolina, on Thursday evening, with maximum sustained winds of 100 miles per hour (160 kph), the Miami-based U.S. National Hurricane Center said in its 8 p.m. advisory.

+The center of the hurricane was forecast to move near or over the coast of North Carolina on Thursday night and Friday, it said.

-Life-threatening storm surges and dangerous winds remain a threat for much of the coast of South Carolina, North Carolina and Virginia, the National Weather Service said.
+Life-threatening storm surges and dangerous winds remained a threat for much of the coast of North Carolina and Virginia, it said.

 Governors in the region declared states of emergency, closed schools, opened shelters, readied national guard troops and implored residents to take warnings seriously, as fresh images of the devastation wrought by the storm in the Bahamas earlier this week circulated in the media.